CCAHybridLab/MatrixBarGraphWorkshop/README.md

 # MatrixBarGraphWorkshop
-Included is Code written or edited by Hybrid Lab Workstudy staff for the Matrix and Bar Graph Workshop 2018
+Included is code written or edited by Hybrid Lab Workstudy staff for the Matrix and Bar Graph Workshop 2018
-Contributors: Ziwei Liu, Dimitri Zampathas, Zoe McCloskey, Lei Xiang
+Contributors: Ziwei Liu, Dimitri Zampathas, Zoe McCloskey, Lei Xiang, Sabrina Nassar

 -Code used to make a DIY LED matrix
 Using 8 x 8 leds in a protoboard